 Arrangements Entrusted to Emmick Family Funeral Home of West Seattle

-To plant a tree in memory of Jerome R. Ernst, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jerome R. Ernst, please visit our floral store.